Juan Gabriel: Legacy and impact

 The American Society of Composers, Authors and Publishers (ASCAP) honored Juan Gabriel the Latin Songwriter of the Year Award in 1995, 1996, and 1998.
 In 1999, Gabriel received the People's Choice Awards for Best Regional Artist.
 That same year, he received the La Opinión Tributo Nacional for Lifetime Achievement Award.
 A statue was erected by Billboard at Mexico City's Plaza Garibaldi in 2001, and remains a popular destination for mariachi performances.
 In 2009, the singer was honored as the Latin Recording Academy's Person of the Year.
+That same year, he was awarded a spot on the Las Vegas Walk of Stars.
 He also received his own star on the Hollywood Walk of Fame in May 2002.

 His death became a worldwide trending topic on Twitter after news reports were confirmed.
 President of Mexico Enrique Peña Nieto, called him one of Mexico's "greatest musical icons".
 United States President Barack Obama also commented on Juan Gabriel's death and complimented his music for "transcending borders and generations" and that "his spirit will live on in his enduring songs, and in the hearts of the fans who love him".
 Gabriel Abaroa, the CEO of the Latin Recording Academy, said his legacy was "much more than one or hundreds of songs; he composed philosophy" and that Juan Gabriel "broke taboos, devoured stages and conquered diverse audiences".
 Leila Cobo of Billboard proclaimed Juan Gabriel as a "prodigal performer" and noted that his songs were "romantic, colloquial, emotional compositions that sometimes rambled but managed to strike a universal chord with lyrics that could apply to many people and many situations."